 Time and cost

 The process of getting a visa through an embassy is neither long nor complicated.
 The only problem is that it varies in time required and price from one embassy to the other.
 For most embassies outside of Africa, it will take 5 days and cost 100 USD to get a Sudanese visa issued.
 On the other end, embassies in Nairobi, Addis Ababa and Cairo can usually issue a visa within 24 hours, sometimes even on the spot.
-Prices go from 50 to 100 USD, so we advise you to bring 100 USD in small notes so you are ready for any eventuality.
+Prices go from $50 to $150 USD, so we advise you to bring 100 USD in small notes so you are ready for any eventuality.
+For example, the last time we check, Washington DC charged $150 but the consulate in Praetoria, South America, charged $50.

 The best time to go to the Sudanese embassies is on Mondays, Tuesdays and Thursdays at opening time.
 Some embassies – or at least their visa department – are closed on the other days, and you want to be there early to have time to fix any minor issues.